spencertipping/tau/doc/xi.md

 # ξ bounded channels
 ξs are one-directional data pipes that cause [λs](lambda.md) to yield if they are blocked (either on sending or receiving).
-They carry any length-framed value, typically [η](eta.md). ξs don't inspect their values.
+They carry any length-framed value, typically [η](eta.md). ξs don't inspect their values beyond asking about their "size overhead", which defaults to the literal size of the value but may be defined otherwise.

 Each ξ, unless it is weakened, holds a reference to the [ψ](psi.md) that writes into it.